Eye tracking: Eye-attached tracking

 The first type uses an attachment to the eye, such as a special contact lens with an embedded mirror or magnetic field sensor, and the movement of the attachment is measured with the assumption that it does not slip significantly as the eye rotates.
-Measurements with tight-fitting contact lenses have provided extremely sensitive recordings of eye movement, and magnetic search coils are the method of choice for researchers studying the dynamics and underlying physiology of eye movement.
+Measurements with tight-fitting contact lenses have provided sensitive recordings of eye movement, and magnetic search coils have been used by researchers studying the dynamics and underlying physiology of eye movement.
 This method allows the measurement of eye movement in horizontal, vertical and torsion directions.

 Optical tracking

 An eye-tracking head-mounted display.
 Each eye has an LED light source (gold-color metal) on the side of the display lens, and a camera under the display lens.

 The second broad category uses some non-contact, optical method for measuring eye motion.
 Light, typically infrared, is reflected from the eye and sensed by a video camera or some other specially designed optical sensor.
 The information is then analyzed to extract eye rotation from changes in reflections.
 Video-based eye trackers typically use the corneal reflection (the first Purkinje image) and the center of the pupil as features to track over time.
 A more sensitive type of eye-tracker, the dual-Purkinje eye tracker, uses reflections from the front of the cornea (first Purkinje image) and the back of the lens (fourth Purkinje image) as features to track.
 A still more sensitive method of tracking is to image features from inside the eye, such as the retinal blood vessels, and follow these features as the eye rotates.
 Optical methods, particularly those based on video recording, are widely used for gaze-tracking and are favored for being non-invasive and inexpensive.